FTM Top Surgery

 Drains

 One drain is used for each breast.
-These are attached to suction bulbs that are emptied by the patient when they become one third to one half full.
-The drains are removed 3-4 days after surgery.
+The drains are removed in the office 3 or 4 days after surgery.

 Hematoma